How My Son Taught Himself to Learn Place Value

 The best way for a child to learn place value is a lot of practice.
 In our curriculum, you’ll use place value materials throughout your student’s math education in numerous ways.
 Incorporating place value identification as part of your daily routine can also be helpful.
 Ask your student about place value for numbers you see on street signs, price tags, in books, etc. to help reinforce the concept.

-Montessori decimal materials are a foundation for teaching place value.
+Montessori decimal material is a foundation for teaching place value.

 Providing children with something tactile for a concept that can be quite abstract is essential.
 Children begin by “building” numbers with unit cubes, ten rods, hundred flats, and thousand cubes.
 They can use these materials to “trade up” to the proper materials.
 For example, provide your student with 12-unit cubes and encourage them to trade to a ten rod when they get to ten units.